Ebenezer Park on Sam Rayburn Reservoir/Lake – Jasper, TX – In the Angelina National Forest

 GPS Info.
 (Latitude, Longitude):

 Directions: Located in the East Texas piney woods of Angelina National Forest, 70 miles North of Beaumont.
-From Jasper, Texas take US Highway 96 North approximately 12 miles to the intersection of Recreation Road 255.
-Go west on 255 approximately 8 miles to the park entrance road on your left (there will be a sign).
-You will drive about 1.2 miles on the park road before reaching the Ebenezer Park Campgrounds on your right.
+From west of Jasper, Texas take TX 63 West approximately 11 miles to the intersection of Recreation Road 255.
+Turn right on 255 and go approximately 3-4 miles to the park entrance road on your left (there will be a sign).
+You will drive about 1.2 miles on the park road and you will also pass the spillway before reaching the Ebenezer Park Campgrounds on your right.

 Overnight Equestrian Camping: Allowed